krusek/quantum/README.md

 CCNOT
 ```

-You can also perform some simple measurements.
+You can also perform arbitrary Pauli measurements.
 I plan on adding more in the future.

 The main reason I wrote this code was to better understand how quantum computing works and so I
 could more easily see what happens when different gates are applied to arrays of qubits.
 It is not